Museum Accessibility Information Service

 There are signs in the courtyard indicating the direction to reach the Pitti Palace museums and services.

 Visitors with reduced mobility can rent wheelchairs and walkers free of charge (subject to availability).
 There is no need to book or pay a deposit, the service is free of charge.
 It is necessary to present a valid identity document, which will be kept by the museum staff for the duration of the visit.

-Wheelchairs and walkers are available at the following distribution points: for the Uffizi at the accessible entrance (Vasari Auditorium) and for the Pitti Palace and Boboli Gardens at the ticket office.
+Wheelchairs and walkers are available at the following distribution points: for the Uffizi at the accessible entrance at Door 1, and for the Pitti Palace and Boboli Gardens at the ticket office.
 Once the visit is over, the aids must be returned to the distribution point.

 For the Boboli Gardens, please consult the map in advance to find wheelchair-accessible routes.

 The use of electric scooters is limited and evaluated on a case-by-case basis in order to ensure the safety of the museum spaces and works.
 As such, the staff may invite the visitor to transfer to one of the museum's wheelchairs at no extra cost.
 We would also like to inform you that in some rooms it is not possible to enter with very large wheelchairs and electric scooters due to their small size, the presence of particularly valuable and delicate furniture and decorations, and the presence of display cases.

 By way of example only, it is advisable not to visit museums with measurements greater than: length 120 cm width 50 cm and a weight preferably not exceeding 250 kg in order to use the lifts.